KamuiXenom/WakeOnLanGUI/readme.md

 - execute composer install in this directory

 # Important
-This script cannot be used by VPN.
+This script cannot be used over VPN.
 VPN destroy the package information.

 # Configuration
 ## computer list
 - open data/computer.csv
 - add name and mac-address, see below

-        name,mac
+        name,mac,ip
-        Max,00:00:00:00:00:00
+        Max,00:00:00:00:00:00,0.0.0.0

 - save it